Battle of Lissa (1866): Order of Battle

 Rear Admiral von Tegetthoff was not entirely free in his choice of attack formation.
 The planned attack required the armored division to form the vanguard and to simultaneously adopt a formation that enabled it to steam full speed at the enemy.
 However, since the Austrian ships did not all achieve the same speed, he decided against the line-ahead formation.
 In this formation, there was a risk that the faster ships might collide with the slower ones when breaking out of the line.
 For this reason, and to ensure optimal utilization of his combat strength, he opted for a wedge formation.

 Admiral Persano divided his armored ships into three divisions.
-The first division, under Rear Admiral Giovanni Vacca, consisted of the Principe di Carignano, the Castelfidardo, and the Ancona.
-The second division, under Admiral Persano himself, included the Re d’Italia, the Palestro, and the San Martino.
-Finally, the third division, under Captain Riboty, comprised the Re di Portogallo, the Varese, the Maria Pia, the Terribile, and the Formidabile.
+The first division, under Rear Admiral Giovanni Vacca, consisted of Principe di Carignano, Castelfidardo, and Ancona.
+The second division, under Admiral Persano himself, included Re d’Italia, Palestro, and San Martino.
+Finally, the third division, under Captain Riboty, comprised Re di Portogallo, Varese, Maria Pia, Terribile, and Formidabile.
 Rear Admiral Giovanni Battista Albini’s squadron consisted of four frigates, one corvette, five scouts, three gunboats, a hospital ship, and two troop transports.